Organic farm providing hydroponic farms to KS schools appoints new executive director - NewsBreak

 Diamond Schools propose $6M bond to meet early childhood needs

 DIAMOND, Mo. — A southwest Missouri school district is hoping voters will sign off on a multi-million dollar bond question—with the promise it won’t raise tax rates.
-“There was there was a trend of declining enrollment in our school district,” said Dr. Keith White, Diamond R-4 Superintendent.
+“There was a trend of declining enrollment previous to 2020,” said Dr. Keith White, Diamond R-4 Superintendent.
+A trend...

 fourstateshomepage.com